Approximate Graph Colouring and the Crystal with a Hollow Shadow: Overview of results and techniques

 In particular, this results in a \emph{crystalisation} procedure: By letting each member of the system of shadows $\mathcal{S}$ be a single lower-dimensional crystal $S$, one constructs a higher-dimensional crystal whose shadow is $S$ (see Section~\ref{subsec_crystalisation}).
 Applying this procedure to $U$ results in the crystal

-shown in Figure~\ref{fig_shadow_V} together with its shadow.
-Clearly, $V$ is not hollow -- for example, its $(1,1,1)$-th coordinate is $-1\neq 0$.
-In fact, it is not hard to check that a hollow affine $2$-crystal of dimension $3$ and width $3$ cannot exist (cf.~Example~\ref{ex_no_hollo_crystal_of_small_width}).
+shown in Figure~\ref{fig_shadow_V} together with its shadow (recall the colour/number correspondence described above).
+Clearly, $V$ is not hollow---for example, its $(1,1,1)$-th coordinate is $-1\neq 0$.
+In fact, it is not hard to check that a hollow affine $2$-crystal of dimension $3$ and width $3$ cannot exist (see~Example~\ref{ex_no_hollo_crystal_of_small_width}).
 We need to increase the width to ``make more space''; we do so by padding $V$ with three layers of zeros along each of the three dimensions.
 The tensor $W$ we obtain in this way (Figure~\ref{fig_crystal_W}) is clearly still a $2$-crystal.
 We can view $W$ as a block tensor with eight $3\times 3\times 3$ blocks; note that all non-zero entries of $W$ are in one block.

 The strategy is now to ``spread'' these entries in the other blocks, in a way that they migrate to positions whose indices have no repetitions.
 To this end, we make use of a particular class of ``transparent'' crystals that we call \emph{quartzes}.
 Such crystals are designed in a way that the shadow they project is identically zero, meaning that we can freely add them (or their integer multiples) to a given crystal without changing its shadow and maintaining it a crystal.
 A quartz can be built by choosing two cells $\ba$ and $\bb$ having disjoint coordinates, considering the parallelepiped generated by $\ba$ and $\bb$, assigning value $1$ or $-1$ to its vertices in a way that two adjacent vertices get values of opposite sign, and assigning value $0$ to all other cells.
 We refer to such a tensor as to $Q_{\ba,\bb}$, see Figure~\ref{fig_quartz}; this construction is easily generalised to arbitrary dimension.
 Quartzes yield a method to relocate some nonzero entry of $W$, while leaving the rest of $W$ \emph{almost} untouched.
 More precisely, if the $\ba$-th entry of $W$ has value $w_\ba\neq 0$, the $\ba$-th entry of $W-w_\ba\cdot Q_{\ba,\bb}$ is zero, and this operation modifies the value of only $8$ cells of $W$.